Day in the life of a Restaurant Broker

 6:45pm- Online looking for new seller leads and responding to any missed emails.

 7:15pm – Start writing a new blog

 Restaurant Brokerage is a contact sport, brokers that are uncomfortable with multi-tasking, a challenging career, or demanding clients will not be successful.
 The life of a Restaurant Broker is to be a Subject Matter Expert in the Restaurant Brokerage Industry.

 EATS Restaurant Brokers was formed to bring a new flavor to the Restaurant Brokerage Industry!

-Thinking about selling or buying a restaurant contact EATS Restaurant Brokers.
+Thinking about selling or buying a restaurant contact EATS Broker.
 For more information on the restaurant market and other available consulting services or restaurant valuations, contact Dominique Maddox at 404-993-4448 or by email at firstname.lastname@example.org.
-Visit our website at www.EATSbrokers.com
+Visit our website at www.EATSbroker.com